analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * On the other hand, Newton's laws of motion are reversible.
 There's a tension between reversibility of laws of motion, and irreversibility of the observational properties of complicated systems.
 That took some time to sort out, and people are still confused about it.
 * Imagine a phase space, with many particles.
 It is a high dimensional space, with coordinates $$x$$ and $$p$$ for each particle.
 * Start with a probability distribution that is constant in a volume $$A$$.
 Then the entropy is $$\ln A$$.
+  * As the volume gets smaller, the entropy goes down
+* As time goes on, the volume stays the same (Liouville theorem).
+And entropy stays the same.

 [L7: Entropy versus reversibility](https://www.youtube.com/watch?v=sg15UClUY48&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=7)